 To be the woman in the prophecy, God willed Mary to be immaculate from any blemish of sin, preserving her from all stains of original sin even at the first moment of her conception.

 Celebration of the Feast

 In one of Rome’s most famous sites, Piazza di Spagna (Square of Spain), stands the famed statue of the Immaculate Conception of the Blessed Virgin Mary dedicated on December 8, 1857.
 Veneration of the said statue has been a tradition of popes on the feast day, with Pius XII starting the said tradition by walking from Vatican.
-Public officials from Rome including firefighters usually attend at the prayer.
-Last year, in celebration of the feast, Pope Francis made a private visit on the said statue to pray alone.
+Public officials from Rome including firefighters usually attend the prayer.

 Churches, particularly parishes dedicated after the Immaculate Conception, offer novena masses in preparation for the said feast.
-The Minor Basilica of the Immaculate Conception (Manila Cathedral) offered this year its novena masses starting November 29 to December 7, 2021.
-Also, this year in the said Cathedral, a historical event will mark the celebration of the feast with the investiture of the sacred pallium on His Excellency, Jose F. Cardinal Advincula.
-The Apostolic Nuncio to the Philippines, Archbishop Charles Brown, will bestow the sacred vestment on Cardinal Advincula during mass on the said feast.
+The Minor Basilica of the Immaculate Conception (Manila Cathedral) offered this year its novena masses starting November 29 to December 7, 2022.

 As we celebrate the solemnity of the Immaculate Conception, let us give thanks to God for His loving plan to save us from our sins.
 May we be like the Blessed Virgin Mary being an embodiment of God’s mercy to our brothers and sisters in Christ.